rsaavedraf/fxp/README.md

 ln() and lg10() implemented multiplying lg2 by needed factor at full int-size precision (not just current fxp frac bits) to avoid precision loss.
+Goals of this implementation are mostly flexibility (hence the configurable frac bits,) yet ultimate precision within the chosen number of frac bits.

 exp() and pow10() now implemented (using longs, int-only versions + powxy() and sqrt() coming very soon.)